mastodon/blog/content/posts/2026-02-18_technical_direction/index.md

 ### Onward, together

 These upcoming changes represent our commitment to building a social web that puts people first.
 Mastodon won’t ever harvest your data or chase engagement metrics.
 We’re focused on creating spaces where authentic connection can flourish.
-If you have thoughts on software improvements, [drop us an email](mailto:feedback@joinmastodon.org?subject=Technical%20direction%20blog%20post), we’re listening.
+If you have thoughts on software improvements, [send us an email](mailto:feedback@joinmastodon.org?subject=Technical%20direction%20blog%20post).

 ### Support Mastodon